CALL OF THE RUNNING TIDE

 Excerpt from Sea Fever by John Masefield

-Published in 1902 the poem ‘Sea Fever’ speaks of a connection with the sea that is so powerful to the sailor/poet that it is ‘all (he) asks’ for.
-He describes that primal human yearning to connect with the power of nature.
+Published in 1902 the poem ‘Sea Fever’ speaks of a connection with the sea that is so powerful to the sailor that it is ‘all he asks’ for.
+The poet describes that primal human yearning to connect with the power of nature.

-Art, like poetry, offers articulation of this deep connection we have with nature.
-There are, however, substantial differences between an English poet/sailor’s experience in 1902 and what we are experiencing in 2019 in Far North Eastern Australia in close proximity to two of the most revered natural wonders of the world: The Great Barrier Reef and the Wet Tropics Rainforest.
+Art, like poetry, offers articulation of this deep connection we can all have with nature.
+There are, however, notable differences between an English sailor’s experience in 1902 and what we are experiencing in 2021 in Far North Eastern Australia in close proximity to revered natural eco-systems and during a global pandemic.

-Globally and locally the world is experiencing profound natural crises which “call” artists to respond differently*.
-While some artists might take us deeper into nature’s wonder and beauty, helping us to ‘see again’ what we may miss in the first place, there are those who draw our attention to current threats: the diminishment of the natural world and the consequent and alarming global imbalances created by climate change.
+In this context of these experiences, some artists in CRT 2021 invite us deeper into nature’s wonder and beauty, helping us to appreciate and ‘see again’ what we may have missed in the first place.
+Other artists draw our attention to current threats: the diminishment of the natural world, the consequent and alarming global imbalances created by excesses in consumption and increasing destruction of nature further separating us from that which is fundamental to who we are: encapsulated by the term ‘human nature’.

 Environmental art is created to inspire caring and respect, stimulate dialogue, and encourage the long-term flourishing of the social and natural environments in which we live.